akpw/batch-mp-tools/README.md

 ```
 From a brief glance, all looks OK.
 BMFP used FFmpeg to do the actual conversion, while taking care of all other things like preserving tags / artwork, etc.

-*For comprehensive tutorials and practical examples, see:
+For more practical examples, see:
  - [BatchMP Tools Tutorial, splitting a long media file with bmfp](https://akpw.github.io/articles/2015/04/10/batchmp-tutorial-part-i.html)
- - Other related posts in [Practical BatchMP](https://akpw.github.io//tags.html#BatchMP+Tools).*
+ - Other related posts in [Practical BatchMP](https://akpw.github.io//tags.html#BatchMP+Tools)

 ## Brief Description of CLI Commands (use -h to expand on details for individual commands)